across-health/openeyes-demonstrator/README.md

 You might want to install nodemon and run using `nodemon bin/www` - this will watch for file changes and automatically restart the server for you.

-Also to watch and compile assets you should also have a terminal open running `gulp watch`
+To watch and compile assets you should also have a terminal open running `gulp watch`.
+This project is also configured to use LiveReload to automatically refresh your browser when stylesheets are changed.
+This is best used with the [LiveReload extension for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).

 ## Folder structure